 The PCF calculates the RFSP index value as defined in clause 6.1.2.6.1.

-When the expiration time of the policy is reached or when the PCF receives a notification from the UDR that the policy has been deleted, the PCF re-evaluates the policies without consideration of the AM policy influence data of the expired policy and applies policies as defined in clause 6.1.2.1.
+When the expiration time of the policy is reached or when the PCF receives a notification from the UDR that the policy has been deleted, the PCF re-evaluates the policies without consideration of the AM influence data of the expired policy and applies policies as defined in clause 6.1.2.1.